 One of my favorite plugins of all time is Duplicate Post.
 It is so simple, but provides a bit of functionality that makes my life so much easier.

-While I’m mainly a plugin developer, I do build a lot of themes for clients, and one of the tasks involved with building a theme is populating demo content.
+While I’m mainly a plugin developer, I do build a lot of themes for clients, and one of the tasks involved in building a theme is populating demo content.
 Duplicate Post makes this task so much easier.

 Regenerate Thumbnails is also one of my top plugins.
 This goes on every site I create and is used just about every day.Posts 2 Post is by far the best plugin in existence for establishing relationships between pieces of content on a site.